File storage

 my-public-file.jpg

-The URL for this file will match the physical location on disk:
+The URL for the variant file will match the physical location on disk:

 Protected file paths